List of agriculture commissioners of North Dakota

-The following is a list of Agriculture Commissioners of North Dakota since 1966 when the office was established.
-Prior to 1966, the office was combined with the North Dakota Commissioner of Labor and was called the North Dakota Commissioner of Agriculture and Labor.
-The holders of that office can be found at the List of North Dakota Commissioners of Agriculture and Labor.
-Commissioners from Dahl to Vogel were officially known as Commissioners of Agriculture, while commissioners Johnson and those to follow are known as Agriculture Commissioners.
+The following is a list of agriculture commissioners of North Dakota since 1966 when the office was established.
+Prior to 1966, the office was combined with the labor commissioner and was called the commissioner of agriculture and labor.
+The holders of that office can be found at the list of North Dakota commissioners of agriculture and labor.
+Commissioners from Dahl to Vogel were officially known as commissioners of agriculture, while commissioners Johnson and those to follow are known as agriculture commissioners.
 This is due to a change of title that was voted on in 1996.
-Agriculture Commissioners serve four-year terms.
+Agriculture commissioners serve four-year terms.